Views

 This worksheet is designed for middle school life science students, particularly those in Grade 7.
 The clear formatting makes it an excellent choice for English Language Learners (ELLs) who benefit from the visual sequencing of biological processes.
 Pair this with a digestive system diagram or a short video on nutrient absorption for a complete lesson block.

 The digestive system serves as a primary example of biological subsystem interaction, a core requirement of the MS-LS1-3 standard.
 According to the RAND AIRS 2024 report on science literacy, visual sequencing tasks significantly improve long-term retention of physiological processes compared to passive reading alone.
 This worksheet targets the specific pathway of nutrient processing, requiring students to mentally map the journey of food from ingestion to elimination.
 By focusing on the small intestine's specific dimensions and functional timeline, the resource addresses common misconceptions regarding the speed and location of nutrient absorption.
-Research from Fisher & Frey (2014) suggests that combining structural labeling with functional inquiry—such as the multiple-choice questions provided here—builds a more robust mental model of the human body.
+Students sequence digestive organs and identify their specific functions to build a more robust mental model of the human body.
 This 1-page PDF provides the necessary scaffolding for middle school students to achieve mastery in identifying the sequential roles of the mouth, esophagus, stomach, and intestines within the larger human body system.